daniifrim/ddf_reels_bot/DEPLOYMENT.md

 1. Open Telegram and start a conversation with your bot (@ddfreelsbot)
 2. Send a message like `/start` to check if the bot responds
 3. Send an Instagram Reel link to test the full functionality

-## Troubleshooting

-If you encounter issues:

-- **Bot not responding**: Check the Vercel function logs to see if there are any errors
-- **Webhook errors**: Make sure you've set the correct URL in the webhook setup
-- **Environment variables**: Verify all environment variables are set correctly in Vercel
-- **Deployment issues**: Check if the build was successful in the Vercel dashboard

 ## Updating the Bot